Director of Student Services

 2.5 The needs of students with disabilities will be taken into consideration when planning and executing admission requirements, courses, course requirements, assessment methods, examination dates, scholarships and awards, programs, services, and informational material.
 Colleges are encouraged to have disability accommodation policies that align with and are a supplement to this policy, but outline essential skills and requirements and accommodations specific to their College.
-Such policy development should be done with assistance from the DSS manager or designate.
+Such policy development should be done with assistance from the AES manager or designate.

 2.6 Students with disabilities will meet the same academic requirements and standards as all students, although the manner by which students with disabilities meet these may vary.

 2.7 In recognition that ability is diverse in kind and degree, the University will adapt its services and programs to accommodate the needs of individual students, in accordance with the requirements of the Code.